great-expectations/great_expectations/docs/contributing/levels_of_maturity.rst

       </div></section>

 Being explicit about these levels allows us to enable experimentation, without creating unecessary thrash when features and APIs evolve.
-It also helps streamline development, by giving contriubtors a clear, incremental path to create and improve the Great Expectations code base.
+It also helps streamline development, by giving contributors a clear, incremental path to create and improve the Great Expectations code base.

 For users of Great Expectations, our goal is to enable informed decisions about when to adopt which features.